 In the world of employment law, New York City revealed on Tuesday that it had reached a $20 million settlement with Chipotle in connection with hundreds of thousands of violations of the city’s scheduling laws.
 The eye-popping figure, which is the largest worker protection settlement in the history of the Big Apple, will be distributed to nearly 13,000 current and former Chipotle employees.
 In unveiling the agreement, mayor Eric Adams recognized that “restaurants and fast food outlets” form “a critical part of our economy and our daily life,” and “cannot exist without the hard-working people who are cooking and serving and delivering our food.”
 In addition, the mayor expressed gratitude to SEIU 32BJ, whose efforts and advocacy had uncovered many of the underlying violations.
 NYC’s settlement thus underscores unions’ capacity not only to secure higher wages and better working conditions for their members, but to bolster the enforcement of existing legal protections for all working people.

 Vox Media released a video on Tuesday exploring the collapse of private-sector labor unions in the United States.
 The clip aspires to “dig into a few key drivers of low union density in the U.S. relative to other wealthy countries,” reasoning that “if we can make sense of the historical decline, we might understand what it would take to reverse it.”
 Given that union density has waned across the globe, Vox concedes that the decline must reflect, to some extent, such transnational economic trends as globalization and automation.
 However, the video explains that most of the decline is attributable to union complacency, intense and unlawful employer resistance, and pro-management changes to federal labor law.
-The video manages to articulate a simple and compelling, albeit far from novel, narrative describing the social, economic, and legal forces driving labor’s collapse.
+The video articulates a sharp and compelling, albeit far from novel, narrative describing the social, economic, and legal forces driving labor’s collapse.
 More significantly, however, the very fact that Vox continues to publish content about unions and unionization evinces the surge of enthusiasm for the labor movement among many young progressives.